Flat Fee Landlord

 Question 2: How Many Properties Do You Currently Manage in Montgomery County Specifically?

 Maryland property management requires specific knowledge of the Office of Landlord-Tenant Relations (OLTA), Montgomery County's landlord licensing requirements, the MCPS school assignment system, and the specific dynamics of Bethesda's premium rental market.
-A manager who primarily operates in Northern Virginia or Prince George's County won't have the county-specific expertise that Bethesda landlords need.
+A manager who primarily operates in Northern Virginia or Prince George's County will not have the county-specific expertise that Bethesda landlords need.

 Question 3: What Is Your Average Days to Place a Tenant in Bethesda?